 Koch, Franziska Romana, née Gieranek (1748–96): Debuted as a ballet dancer in 1765 with the Koch company, marrying the director and dancer Friedrich Karl Koch in 1766.
 From 1771 they performed at the theater in Weimar, then, after it burned down, from 1775 in Gotha as a member of the court ensemble until 1777.
 Because Gotha had no ballet, she changed to opera, performing especially in pieces by Georg Benda, e.g., in his adaptation of Romeo and Juliet (1776).
 The Litteratur- und Theaterzeitung, ed.
-Christian August von Bertram, 2 (Berlin 1778) 167, praises her royal figure, graceful expressions, and high, clear voice.
+Christian August von Bertram, 2 (Berlin 1778) 167, praises her regal figure, graceful expressions, and high, clear voice.
 (Portrait: in performance in the role of a milkmaid; Theater-Kalender auf das Jahr 1778; Inhaltsverzeichnis deutscher Almanache, Theodor Springmann Stiftung.)

 Koch, Max (1855– 1931): Professor in Marburg and Breslau, founder of the periodical Zeitschrift für vergleichende Literatur-Gechichte, contributor to the new edition of Goedeke’s massive bibliographical lexicon (articles on Goethe and Schiller), coauthor of a widely read history of German literature (1897), also of a Shakespeare biography (1885) and an assessment of Dante’s influence on Germany (1921).